emipa606/FireExtinguisher/README.md

 # Mod Notes

-Since the mechanics of the fire extinguisher is a "gun" it cannot be used by pacifist pawns, though funnily enough this can be used by pyromaniacs.
+Since the mechanics of the fire extinguisher is a &quot;gun&quot; it cannot be used by pacifist pawns, though funnily enough this can be used by pyromaniacs.

 Classified as a manufactured item.